alexmolod/blog-be-node-express-mongo/README.md

 # blog-be-node-express-mongo
-BE for blog with auth builded with Node.js, Express, MongoDB
+BE for blog with auth built with Node.js, Express, MongoDB